Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers

-In this paper, we showed a method for optimizing an ordered $\ell_{2}$ problem under ADMM framework, called ADMM-O$\ell_{2}$.
-As an implementation of ADMM-O$\ell_{2}$, the ridge regression with the ordered $\ell_{2}$ regularization is shown.
-We also presented a method for variable selection, called ADMM-O$\ell_{1, 2}$ which employs the ordered $\ell_{1}$ and $\ell_{2}$.
-Experimental results show that ADMM-O$\ell_{1, 2}$ method correctly estimates parameter, selects relevant variables and excludes irrelevant variables for microarray data.
-Our method is also computationally tractable, adaptive and distributed.
-Additionally, the ordered $\ell_{2}$ regularization is convex and can be optimized efficiently with faster convergence rate.
+In this paper, we showed a~method for optimizing an~ordered $\ell_{2}$ problem under an~ADMM framework, called ADMM-O$\ell_{2}$.
+As an~implementation of ADMM-O$\ell_{2}$, the~ridge regression with the ordered $\ell_{2}$ regularization is shown.
+We also presented a~method for variable selection, called ADMM-O$\ell_{1, 2}$ which employs the ordered $\ell_{1}$ and $\ell_{2}$.
+We see the ordered $\ell_{1, 2}$ as a~generalization of the ordered $\ell_{1}$, which is shown as an~important tool for model fitting, feature selection, and~parameter estimation.

+Experimental results show that the ADMM-O$\ell_{1, 2}$ method correctly estimates parameter, selects relevant variables, and~excludes irrelevant variables for microarray data.
+Our method is also computationally tractable, adaptive, and~distributed.
+The ordered $\ell_{2}$ regularization is convex and can be optimized efficiently with faster convergence rate.
+Additionally, we have shown that our algorithm has complexity $\mathcal{O}(p^{3})$ + k * $\mathcal{O}(np^{2} + p)$ heuristically, where k is the number of iterations.
 In future work, we plan to apply our method to other regularization models with complex penalties.